brian-bfz/NeuraTwin/README.md

 ### Create conda environment
-`conda env create -f env.yaml && conda activate dyn-res-pile-manip`
+`conda env create -f env.yaml && conda activate dyn-res-pile-manip` `conda install -c conda-forge opencv` as the pip version doesn't have have an avc1 encoder

 ### Install PyFleX
 Run `bash scripts/install_pyflex.sh`.
 You may need to `source ~/.bashrc` to `import PyFleX`.